salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 Dynamically typed, interpreter and garbage-collected and supports multiple programming paradigms, like procedural, object-oriented and functional programing.

 Inside, can find a folder `data` where the data used in the files *with code explanation* is stored.
+The `.ipynb` files has the language knowledege.

 [**Base.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/Base.ipynb)\
 It's the language basic, the ground zero for beginners.
 Here you can find information about how to create variables, operators, data types, data colletions *list, dicts, set*, control structures *IFs, Loops, Error Handling*, function definitions, object-oriented programming and how open and edit files.